pandas-dev/pandas/doc/source/sparse.rst

 SparseList
 ----------

+.. note:: The ``SparseList`` class has been deprecated and will be removed in a future version.

 ``SparseList`` is a list-like data structure for managing a dynamic collection of SparseArrays.
 To create one, simply call the ``SparseList`` constructor with a ``fill_value`` (defaulting to ``NaN``):